marcuslim835/co-opeDown/README.md

 - [Developer Guide, Design Considerations, Testing, and Software Engineering](https://github.com/marcuslim835/co-opeDown/blob/main/DeveloperGuide.md#developer-guide "For developers who are interested in our implementation")

 ## 1 Quick Start Guide
-For Windows Users: Download the game by clicking [here](https://github.com/marcuslim835/co-opeDown/releases/download/beta-v0.6/Windows.zip) <br>
+For Windows Users: Download the game by [clicking here](https://github.com/marcuslim835/co-opeDown/releases/download/beta-v0.6/Windows.zip) <br>
 For Mac Users: <br>

-After download, extract the files from the zip folder and run co-opeDown.
+After download, extract the files from the zip folder and run co-opeDown. <br>

+Alternatively, you can play the game in your browser by [clicking here](https://marcuslim835.github.io/co-opeDown-WebGL/)

 ## 2 Motivation